insungko/vhol-demo/README.md

 </details>

 3. Set up your GitHub secrets
 3a.
-Install protobuf python3 -m pip install protobuf==4.25.3
+Install protobuf: python3 -m pip install protobuf==4.25.3

 4. Run the below to build your dbt project on the `main` branch